aman-ankur/friend-match-play/memory-bank/progress.md

     - Server waits for all players to be ready.
     - Server emits `newRound` or `gameOver`.
     - Clients receive event and update round or display final scores.
+- **Exclusive Mode:**
+    - PIN-protected mode for "This or That" games with adult content
+    - Can be activated during setup or gameplay (only by creator)
+    - Special set of questions with `nsfwRating: 11`
+    - Unlimited rounds that continue until questions exhausted or manually ended
+    - UI indicators showing mode is active
+- **Reset Functionality:**
+    - After game completion, room can be reset to play again
+    - Server reset ensures proper room state transitions
+    - All players get synchronized back to game selection
 - **Disconnection Handling:** Server removes disconnected players and notifies the remaining player (`playerLeft` event).
 - **Solo Mode Path:** Basic flow for creating a solo game exists (skips waiting).
 - **UI Component Foundation:** Shadcn/ui components for UI elements.